A look at Gareth Southgate’s managerial career

 Sir Alf Ramsey’s World Cup triumph remains the only trophy won by an England men’s team, but it was the only final in 23 tournament appearances before Southgate took charge.

-That impressive record is made all the more remarkable given the wreck Southgate inherited eight years ago.
+That impressive record is made all the more remarkable given the wreck Southgate inherited.

 Failure to make it out of their 2014 World Cup group was compounded by an even more humiliating Euros last-16 exit to Iceland two years later.